$\mathbb Z_{/p}\times \mathbb Z_{/p}$ actions on $S^n\times S^n$: Homotopy equivalence and the -invariants

 \section{Homotopy equivalence and the $k$-invariants}

-Let $G=\Zp\times\Zp$ act freely on $S^n\times S^n$, and let $X$ be the resulting quotient manifold.
+Let $G=\Zp\times\Zp$ act freely on $S^n\times S^n$, and let $X$ be the resulting quotient manifold, which may only be a TOP manifold.
 A simple example of such an action is given by the first $\Zp$ acting freely on the first $S^n$ and the second $\Zp$ acting freely on the second $S^n$ in such a way that the resulting quotient manifold is the product of two lens spaces.
 We wish to determine when two arbitrary free actions of $\Zp\times\Zp$ result in homotopy equivalent quotients.

-For $p>3$, $\pi_1(X)=G$ acts trivially on the homology of the universal cover of $X$.
+For $p>3$, the fundamental group $\pi_1(X)=G$ acts trivially on the homology of the universal cover of $X$ because $\GL_2(\Z)$ has no $p$-torsion.
 It follows that $X$ is nilpotent, hence $X$ has a Postnikov tower that admits principal refinements and $X$ can be $p$-localized.

 \begin{definition} A connected space $X$ \textit{$n$-simple} if $\pi_1(X)$ is Abelian and acts trivially on $\pi_i(X)$ for $1<i\leq n$. \end{definition}

 An $n$-simple space has a Postnikov tower that consists of principal fibrations through the $n$th stage.
 We briefly describe the construction, but more specific details can be found in \cite{May}.
 The first stage is taken to be $X_1=K(\pi_1(X),1)$, with $f_1:X\to X_1$ inducing an isomorphism on $\pi_1$. $p_i:X_i\to X_{i-1}$ is constructed iteratively as the fibration induced from the path space fibration over $K(\pi_iX,i+1)$ by the map $k^{i+1}:X_{i-1}\to K(\pi_iX, i+1)$.
 The $k^{i+1}$ are called $k$-invariants, and are thought of as cohomology classes.
 There are maps $f_i:X\to X_i$, for $1\leq i\leq n$, such that $p_i\circ f_i=f_{i-1}$, and each $f_i$ induces an isomorphism on $\pi_k$ for all $k\leq i$.
 Additionally, $\pi_k(X_i)=0$ for $k>i$.